vhakulinen/gnvim/README.md

 GNvim requires some runtime files to be present and loaded by Neovim to work properly.
-By default, GNvim will look for these files in `/usr/local/share/gnvim/runtime`, but this can be changed by the `GNVIM_RUNTIME_PATH` environment variable.
+By default, GNvim will look for these files in `/usr/local/share/gnvim/runtime`, but this can be changed by specifying the `GNVIM_RUNTIME_PATH` environment variable.

-By default, GNvim will use `nvim` to run neovim.
+GNvim will use `nvim` to run Neovim by default.
 If you want to change that, you can use `--nvim` flag (e.g. `gnvim --nvim=/path/to/nvim`).

 For debugging purposes, there is `--print-nvim-cmd` flag to tell GNvim to print